AR:T ROUTE GOLD

 Time travel exists.
 It is being a witness to more than one generation at a time, and trying to connect the wisdom to the earnestness.
 I hear my Baba and my Guido, my scottish grandmother, and my Czech grandfather.
 They are talking.
 I hear my mother and my father and my aunts and uncles.
 I hear the music played, the foods served, and the tough ethics of life instilled.
 I have strong immigrant roots.
 My family worked on highways and worked underground, they built community and they lay those they loved to rest.
 Most of all they taught me to listen to the Sunflowers.
 And that means listen to your elders and place light on your children to grow.

 Why do I pick the Russian Mammoth sunflower as one of the sunflower variety to grow for the sunflower project?
 Because of the fact it grows the most food.
-And because it is the large mural flower.
+And because of course it is the large mural flower.
 There will be many other varieties, paint strokes of inclusion.
-But we need the scaffold to lay paint, and that takes a strong stem and a travellers soul..follow as we talk about the journey of all the sunflowers and if you look, be still and hear….you too will hear the sunflowers talk.

 follow the sunflowers at http://www.michelleloughery.org